Big Toe is an amusing story about a sciatica by chiropractor Bernard Preston.

-Big toe is the tale of Bernie's motorcycle mechanic's slipped disc.
+Big toe is the tale of the slipped disc that Bernie's motorcycle mechanic experienced.

 ‘Well, I was lifting a battery out of a tractor when suddenly I nearly fell over with this pain in the small of my back.’
 My mind went momentarily back to the days of my childhood, thinking of my uncle lifting the battery out of a tractor – great big heavy things, full of lead, especially designed to do in a man’s back!

 ‘Well, my doctor gave me some pain killers and put me in traction for three days.’